bbugyi200/funky/docs/usage.rst

 ~~~~~~~~~~~~~~~~~~~~

 Note that while this documentation (and the project's name) refers to the command definitions
-created by ``localalias`` as "aliases", they actually behave more like shell functions.
+created by ``localalias`` as "aliases", they are actually shell functions.
 This makes them
 much more powerful.
 Namely, this means you can use them with arguments.

+This project originally used aliases.
+The decision to migrate to shell functions was made based on
+the fact that shell functions are far more capable than aliases.
+Moreover, there is very little
+benefit to using aliases over shell functions.

 With that said, actual aliases do have one appeal over shell functions.
 When you use an alias, any
 arguments that you pass to it are automatically passed to the command definition (at runtime,